Step 7.4 — Quarterly Cadence

 Time commitment: 4–6 hours of focused Accounting work spread over the first week of the new quarter, plus a 60–90 minute Nick strategic review session.

 Output: Quarterly summary document with metric trends, decision recommendations, Rock status, tech stack decisions, and strategic review notes.
-Distributed to Nick, External CPA, James, L10 leadership team.
+Distributed to Nick, External CPA, L10 leadership team.

 🤖 SYSTEM AUTOMATION: